AD-Forensics/Smart-Contract-Audits/README.md

 # Smart-Contract-Audits
-Reports of audited smart contract projects
+Reports of audited smart contract projects completed by A&D Forensics